Garmin Respiration Rate | the5krunner

 Common Problems and Misreadings

-Athletes frequently report that their nightly respiration rate appears implausibly high — readings above 25 breaths per minute in a resting adult with no illness history are almost always the result of a loose watch fit during sleep rather than a genuine physiological elevation.
+Readings above 25 breaths per minute in a resting athlete with no illness history are almost always caused by a loose watch fit, as covered in What Affects the Reading.
 Checking the fit and cleaning the sensor window resolves the majority of these cases.
+See FAQ above for details.

-Respiration rate during sleep is sometimes confused with sleep apnoea screening.
-Garmin does not diagnose or screen for sleep apnoea.
-The metric measures average breathing frequency; it does not detect apnoeic events, oxygen desaturation episodes, or the airflow interruptions that characterise the condition.
-Athletes with concerns about sleep apnoea should seek a clinical sleep study.
+Respiration rate is not a sleep apnoea screen.
+Garmin measures average breathing frequency, not apnoeic events, oxygen desaturation, or airflow interruptions.
+Athletes with clinical concerns should seek a formal sleep study.

 How to Improve It

-Respiration rate at rest and during sleep decreases as aerobic fitness improves.
-Sustained aerobic training — particularly at easy effort levels performed consistently over months — strengthens the respiratory muscles, improves chemoreceptor sensitivity, and reduces the ventilatory demand at any given workload.
-The effect is gradual and reflects genuine physiological adaptation rather than short-term fluctuation.
+Resting and sleeping respiratory rates decrease as aerobic fitness improves.
+Sustained easy aerobic training performed consistently over months strengthens the respiratory muscles, improves chemoreceptor sensitivity, and reduces ventilatory demand at any given workload.
+The adaptation is gradual; short training blocks do not produce a measurable change in the Garmin-recorded metric.

 Other Points

-Elevated resting respiratory rate is associated with increased risk of all-cause mortality, independent of other cardiovascular risk factors.
-A 2011 study by Parkes (published in Primary Care Respiratory Journal) found that resting respiratory rates above 20 breaths per minute were linked to significantly higher mortality risk in a general adult population, suggesting the metric has clinical relevance beyond athletic recovery monitoring.
+Elevated resting respiratory rate is associated with increased all-cause mortality risk independent of other cardiovascular risk factors.
+A 2011 study by Parkes, published in Primary Care Respiratory Journal, found that rates above 20 breaths per minute were associated with significantly higher mortality in a general adult population, giving the metric clinical relevance beyond athletic recovery.

-Resting respiratory rate increases during detraining periods as aerobic fitness declines.
-Research on detraining physiology indicates that the ventilatory adaptations gained through endurance training — including improved respiratory muscle efficiency and reduced ventilatory demand at submaximal workloads — begin to reverse within two to four weeks of inactivity, producing a measurable rise in resting breathing frequency (Mujika and Padilla, Sports Medicine, 2000).
+Resting respiratory rate increases during detraining.
+The ventilatory adaptations gained through endurance training begin to reverse within two to four weeks of inactivity, resulting in a measurable increase in resting respiratory frequency (Mujika and Padilla, Sports Medicine, 2000).

 Scientific Basis

-• Charlton, P.H. et al. (2021).
+Charlton, P.H. et al. (2021).
 Breathing rate estimation from the electrocardiogram and photoplethysmogram: a review.
 IEEE Reviews in Biomedical Engineering.
-Comprehensive technical review of PDR and related derivation methods; directly relevant to the wrist-based approach Garmin employs.
+Comprehensive review of PDR derivation methods directly applicable to Garmin’s wrist-based approach.

-• Nicolò, A. et al. (2020).
+Nicolò, A. et al. (2020).
 The importance of respiratory rate monitoring: from healthcare to sport and exercise.
 Sensors, 20(21).
-Establishes the physiological rationale for respiration rate as a training and recovery marker across sport contexts.
+Establishes the physiological rationale for respiration rate as a training and recovery marker in sport.

-• Firstbeat Technologies (2014).
+Firstbeat Technologies (2014).
 Firstbeat Athlete — Physiological Background.
 Firstbeat white paper.
-Documents the Firstbeat Analytics engine’s use of HRV-derived physiological signals, the broader framework within which respiration rate estimation sits on Garmin devices.
+Documents the HRV-derived signal framework within which Garmin’s respiration rate estimation operates.

 How It Connects to Other Features